graphql-java/graphql-java-page/versioned_docs/version-v18/scalars.md

 date: 2018-09-09T12:52:46+10:00
 description: How scalar types work in graphql and how to write your own scalars
 ---
-# Scalars in graphql
+# Scalars in GraphQL

 ## Scalars

-The leaf nodes of the graphql type system are called scalars.
-Once you reach a scalar type you cannot descend down any further into the type hierarchy.
+The leaf nodes of the GraphQL type system are called scalars.
+Once you reach a scalar type, you cannot descend any further into the type hierarchy.
 A scalar type is meant to represent an indivisible value.

-The graphql specification says that all implementations must have the following scalar types.
+The [GraphQL specification](https://spec.graphql.org/draft/#sec-Scalars) states that all implementations must have the following scalar types:

 * String aka ``GraphQLString`` - A UTF‐8 character sequence.
 * Boolean aka ``GraphQLBoolean`` - true or false.
 * Int aka ``GraphQLInt`` - A signed 32‐bit integer.
 * Float aka ``GraphQLFloat`` - A signed double-precision floating-point value.
-* ID aka ``GraphQLID`` - A unique identifier which is serialized in the same way as a String; however, defining it as an ID signifies that it is not intended to be human‐readable.
+* ID aka ``GraphQLID`` - A unique identifier which is serialized in the same way as a String.
+However, defining it as an ID signifies that it is not intended to be human‐readable.

+The class ``graphql.Scalars`` contains singleton instances of the provided scalar types.

-graphql-java adds the following scalar types which are useful in Java based systems
+[graphql-java-extended-scalars](https://github.com/graphql-java/graphql-java-extended-scalars) adds the following scalar types which are useful in Java based systems:

 * Long aka ``GraphQLLong`` - a java.lang.Long based scalar
 * Short aka ``GraphQLShort`` - a java.lang.Short based scalar